 Poor quality or mystery ingredients, like poultry by-products or bone meal, might stick out.
 Hard-to-digest ingredients like corn and soy and other common ingredients in cheap pet food might also raise some red flags.

-Good quality, inexpensive dog food, on the other hand, keeps their costs low by sourcing from local farmers and ranchers, spending much less on advertising, and offering fewer formulas.
+Good quality, inexpensive dog foods, on the other hand, keep costs low by sourcing from local farmers and ranchers, spending much less on advertising, and offering fewer formulas.
 This allows them to produce affordable, high-quality dog food.